 Once you have created a coding matrix you can:

 - Copy or move the matrix into the Codes folder—this creates a hierarchical code structure based on the cells within the matrix.

 Export a coding matrix

-- In List View, select the coding matrix you want to export.
+- In the List View, select the coding matrix you want to export.

-- In the Save as type box, choose the file format for the exported file.
+- In the File format field select the file format for the exported file.

 - Click Save.